At the Immigrant's Table

 Their bodies contorted and twisted within themselves, their heads reaching out to the sky, their color as vibrant as the greenest jungle plants, garlic scapes look like alien parasites from another planet.
 And yet they are probably one of the most underrated and underappreciated plants to benefit from the foodie renaissance our culture has experienced in recent years.

-The offshoot of the garlic plant, garlic scapes, were usually chopped to allow the bulbs to develop and relegated to the compost heap.
-But in recent years, chefs and foodies constantly looking for new and exotic ingredients took inspiration from the Whole Hog movement and began cooking even with these strange spoils… And in my opinion, mustard garlic scape pickles are the best of the lot.
+But in recent years, chefs and foodies constantly looking for new and exotic ingredients took inspiration from the Whole Hog movement and began cooking even with these strange spoils… And in my opinion, mustard garlic scape pickles (and garlic scape pesto pizza) are the best of the lot.

 Two jars of garlic scape pickles and a wooden bowl.